WolfWilson/WolfWilson/README.md

 **Desktop Development** — I have a passion for creating intuitive desktop applications using **PySide, PyQt5, and PyQt6**.
 I've built multiple GUI applications with advanced data visualization using **Matplotlib** and custom graphics with Canvas, delivering powerful tools for Windows environments.

-**Deployment & Infrastructure** — Experienced in deploying Django applications on **IIS with HttpPlatformHandler**, managing Windows Server environments, and exploring containerization with **Docker** for modern deployment strategies.
+**Deployment & Infrastructure** — Experienced in deploying Django applications across multiple platforms: **IIS with HttpPlatformHandler** for Windows Server environments, **PythonAnywhere** for cloud-based Python hosting, and exploring containerization with **Docker** for modern deployment strategies.
+I handle the complete deployment lifecycle from development to production.

 **Database Management** — Strong expertise in **MSSQL Server 2012/2019**, **SQLite** for lightweight solutions, relational database design, query optimization, and data modeling for enterprise applications.

-**Development Workflow** — I leverage **GitLab** for version control and CI/CD, combined with **GitHub Copilot** for accelerated development, automated testing, comprehensive documentation, and process optimization.
+**Development Workflow** — I leverage **Git/GitHub/GitLab** for version control and CI/CD pipelines, combined with **GitHub Copilot** for accelerated development, automated testing, comprehensive documentation, and process optimization.

 ---